caitlincoffey/Movement-Synthesizer/algorithms.md

 <br>
 <br>
 <br>
+The way we find the local maxima is by using an algorithm developed by Eli Billauer \[[7](https://caitlincoffey.github.io/Movement-Synthesizer/references)\].
+The algorithm loops through each frequency's magnitude (from the FFT of the movement signal) and compares each one to the next.
+If one is larger than the other, the larger one is stored in a temporary list.
+The algorithm keeps going until it processes the last element of the FFT, where it will return a vector of the indexes where the maximum magnitudes were found.

 The top Nc positive peak frequencies are selected, and then mirrored horizontally, to avoid clashing phase shifts caused by not perfectly symmetric FFTs.

 <br>